centie22/Foudry-Tutorial/README.md

     }
 ```

-The Token used in the test code has already been deployed on the Alfajores chain, hence we must fork the Alfajores chain in order to interact with its functions in our local environment.
-Check out the process:
+The Token used in the test code has already been deployed on the [Alfajores chain](https://alfajores.celoscan.io/address/0x865b5751bcde7e06030670b4d9d27651a25f2fcf), hence we must fork the Alfajores chain in order to interact with its functions in our local environment.

 ### Fork Celo Alfajores testnet
 There is a tonne going on in the test code, notably in the `setUp()` function, but our focus in this section is on the procedures involved in forking the Celo Alfajores testnet.
-Therefore, let's go through it.
 Foundry "forge" offers two methods for supporting testing in a forked environment:
 1. The Forking Mode.
 2. Forking Cheatcodes.
-The Forking Cheatcode method will be used in this tutorial.
+The `Forking Cheatcodes` method will be used in this tutorial.
 You can create, choose, and manage several forks in your solidity test code using this technique.

+Let's go through the steps:
 1. #### Setting up your `.env` file.
 In your `.env` file, set the variable
 ```